ahmedtaha01/TABIB/README.md

 # TABIB
-An online Clinic for booking appointements and talking to doctors pure php with no framework built with a friend https://github.com/OmarAbdelwahhab30
+An online Clinic for booking appointments and talking to doctors pure php with no framework built with a friend https://github.com/OmarAbdelwahhab30